rgriff23/Primate_cranial_evolution/README.md

 `BodyMass.csv` contains male and female body mass estimates from Smith and Jungers (1994).

 `EcologyData2.csv` and`EcologyData3.csv` contain character states for activity pattern, diet, and locomotion style for the primates in our analysis.
 The two datasets code activity pattern and locomotion styles as 2 and 3 state characters, respectively.
-These data were obtained from the following public databases:
+These data were obtained from the following online resources: [IUCN](www.iucnredlist.org), [Primate Info Net](www.pin.primate.wisc.edu), and [Animal Diversity Web](www.animaldiversity.org).

 ### Analysis